-- 1.98 Flows are a key input when determining DO of a water resources system in which surface water abstractions are present.
+- 1.104 Flows are a key input when determining DO of a water resources system in which surface water abstractions are present.
 Generally, flows are modelled considering a 'naturalised' element (flows without any abstractions or discharges present), and a method of considering the influence of abstractions and discharges (denaturalisation).
 Abstractions and discharges are, however, dependent on the level of demand being considered, and denaturalisation can be considered using methods which vary between being static and dynamic, and between being lumped or more disaggregated.
 A key requirement of the WRSE hydrology method statement is that flows which eventually determine DO in a given WRZ should be reasonably consistent, with demands elsewhere in the catchment being equal to WRMP19 Final Plan 2025 Distribution Input (DI), i.e. the level of demand anticipated at the beginning of the period for which WRSE is producing a plan.
-The method of reaching this point is not specified, since different denaturalisation methods may be implemented, and denaturalisation may occur variously inside or outside the WRSE regional simulation model. - 1.99 At WRMP19 we used two water resources/hydrological modelling tools.
+The method of reaching this point is not specified, since different denaturalisation methods may be implemented, and denaturalisation may occur variously inside or outside the WRSE regional simulation model. - I.105 At WRMP19 we used two water resources/hydrological modelling tools.
 The first of these, our existing water resources model (WARMS2), takes several rainfall timeseries and PET timeseries as well as two observed flow timeseries as inputs, and contains rainfall-runoff models directly within the water resources model.
 Some of these rainfall-runoff models are modelled as having abstractions and discharges coming from/going into these rainfallrunoff models directly, and so abstractions within the model directly influence flows.
 As such, we have previously not needed to use any denaturalisation approaches outside water resources models, and instead rely on denaturalisation occurring directly within the water resources model.
 Were WARMS2 fast enough to be used with stochastic weather datasets, we would use this model.
 The second model used for WRMP19 was IRAS (a heavily simplified model of the London supply system, not incorporating the rest of the Thames catchment) - this model was used only for London and used semi-naturalised flow inputs (flows in the Thames which have had artificial influences between Windsor and Teddington removed) for the Thames at Teddington as a direct input.
-The model does not consider the impact of abstractions and discharges dynamically within the water resources model, but due to the simplicity of the model and lack of rainfall-runoff models within it, this model runs very quickly. - I.100 The WRSE Pywr model does not directly contain rainfall-runoff models due to the model speed penalty that this would entail and the requirement for the model to be used with around 20,000 years' worth of input data.
-As such, we have needed to develop new approaches to determine input flow timeseries that are consistent with the requirements of WRSE DO modelling, as some elements of denaturalisation currently carried out dynamically in WARMS2 need to be conducted externally and supplied to the WRSE Pywr model as timeseries inputs. - I.101 Table I- 7 details the different sources of denaturalisation in WARMS2, all of which are considered dynamically, how these 'types' are considered within the Pywr model and gives an assessment (RAG) regarding how similar or different this approach is to the approach in WARMS2.
+The model does not consider the impact of abstractions and discharges dynamically within the water resources model, but due to the simplicity of the model and lack of rainfall-runoff models within it, this model runs very quickly. - I.106 In terms of these respective water resources models, a summary of the advantages and disadvantages is included in Table I -7.